IJW2021/MyPortfolio/RMPP/Unit09.md

 Briefly interpret your histogram.
 What do these results tell you about the patterns of weight loss for each of the two diets?

-Having now done the excerises This week’s exercises gave me a greater understanding of how to visualise data though still perfer other tooling rather then excel Power BI , Crystal Reports wouldl be my goto tools to visiulaise data but as a ease of access solution excel is not too bad.

 ### Diet A

 ![Logo](D3.png)